Can Osteopaths contribute to the rehabilitation process of running injuries?

 Runners Knee or Anterior Knee Pain

 This is a very common running injury.
 The repetitive, demanding nature of running will cause additional forces through your knee.
-If there is a muscular imbalance this will cause irritation into the tendons on one side of your knee through knee cap (patella) maltracking.
+If there is a muscular imbalance this will cause irritation in the tendons on one side of your knee through knee cap (patella) maltracking.

 What Part of the Knee is Damaged in Runners Knee?